kumahq/kuma-website/docs/docs/1.2.3/policies/rate-limit.md

 You can configure how many requests are allowed in a specified time period, and how the service responds when the limit is reached.

 The policy is applied per service instance.
 This means that if a service `backend` has 3 instances rate limited to 100 requests per second, the overall service is rate limited to 300 requests per second.

+When rate limiting to an [ExternalService](policies/external-services.md), the policy is applied per sending service instance.`
 ## Usage

 :::: tabs :options="{ useUrlFragment: false }"